 When you're connecting the dots by following the numbers, it's easy to visualize the end result.
-On their new recording, Prism I, the first in a series of five recordings, the Danish String Quartet establishes lines of connections from the past to the future, with Beethoven's late string quartets providing the foundation.
+On their new recording, Prism I, the first in a series of five recordings, the Danish String Ouartet establishes lines of connections from the past to the future, with Beethoven's string late quartets providing the foundation.